beetaone/module-fast-fourier-transform/README.md

 ### Module Specific

-The following module configurations can be provided in a data service designer section on weeve platform:
+The following module configurations can be provided in a data service designer section on beetaone platform:

 | Name        | Environment Variables | type   | Description                                                                                                              |
 | ----------- | --------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------ |
 | Input Label | INPUT_LABEL           | string | Label of data to apply FFT to.                                                                                           |
 | Sample Data | SAMPLE_SIZE           | string | Number of samples taken per second, sample rate of 1024 means that 1024 values of the signal are recorded in one second. |

-### Set by the weeve Agent on the edge-node
+### Set by the beetaone Agent on the edge-node

-Other features required for establishing the inter-container communication between modules in a data service are set by weeve agent.
+Other features required for establishing the inter-container communication between modules in a data service are set by beetaone agent.

 | Environment Variables | type   | Description                                    |
 | --------------------- | ------ | ---------------------------------------------- |